 - The average animal will take 4-10 months before seeing improvement.

 - The cost of the vaccine depends on how many allergens are included.
-It usually ranges from $250 to $500 for 6-8 months.

 - Injections are usually given twice weekly for 8 weeks then every 3 weeks.

 In resistant cases, a combination of vaccines, corticosteroids and cyclosporin may be required to control signs.